cabarius/ToyBox/ToyBox/ReadMe.md

 * **Loot**
   * Item rarity takes into account enchantment rarity
 * **Misc**
+  * Fixed crasher that led to interference with World Crawl and possibly other mods
   * Fixed a crasher that impacted some text fields
 ### ver 1.4.8.1
 * Fixed some edge cases for **Jealousy Begone!**